CRIMAC-WP4-Machine-learning/CRIMAC-KoronaScript/styx-hi-no.md

 # Testing

-Run a test script to see if everything is working:
+Run a test script to see if everything is working.

+Create a temp directory to store results (can be set to anything you like):
+`cd ~`

+`mkdir tmp`

 `cd ~/repos/CRIMAC-KoronaScript`

+Make sure that the venv is activated and run

+`python ./examples/testFMtoPC_hi.py`